Cloud Experts Documentation

 This content is authored by Red Hat experts, but has not yet been tested on every supported configuration.

-NOTE: OpenShift Logging 5.9 supports native forwarding to Azure Monitor and Azure Log Analytics, which is available on clusters running OpenShift 4.13 or higher.
+NOTE: Starting from version 5.9, OpenShift Logging supports native forwarding to Azure Monitor and Azure Log Analytics, which is available on clusters running OpenShift 4.13 or higher.
+Please note that apiVersion was changed from logging.openshift.io/v1 to observability.openshift.io/v1 on OpenShift Logging 6.0, which is the version used on this guide.
 For clusters running OpenShift 4.12 or earlier, see the legacy setup document here for help with configuration.

 If you’re running Azure Red Hat OpenShift (ARO), you may want to be able to view and query the logs the platform and your workloads generate in Azure Monitor.
 With the release of the Cluster Logging Operator version 5.9, this can be done in a single step with some YAML configuration.